seandjones92/pyproject/README.md

 Ensure you have an [OCI](https://opencontainers.org/) compatible runtime installed.

 > **NOTE: I'm using [Podman](https://podman.io) instead of docker for running my images locally.
-If you are using Docker just swap out "podman" for "docker" in the following commands.
-I am not currently testing functionality for Docker.**
+The alias for Podman below has some extra options as the container is run rootless so SELinux tends to get in the way when writing files to the host.**

 ### Quick Start